ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ### Triggering actions programmatically

-AI Actions add-on exposes a REST API interface that allows for programmatic execution of AI actions.
+AI Actions LTS update exposes a REST API interface that allows for programmatic execution of AI actions.
 With the API, developers can automate tasks and execute actions on batches of content by integrating them into workflows.
 <!---By issuing commands through the API, developers can trigger actions based on external events:
 ...--->